 As a Government, we are currently spending £55 billion supporting disabled people and those with long-term health conditions.
 The level of financial support will reflect the level of disability or condition of the claimant.

 My hon.
 Friend is a very diligent representative of his constituents, as I saw with the casework he raised.
-Our forthcoming Green Paper is key, as is our national strategy for disabled people, where we will explore other ways to offer greater support, such as advocacy, signposting and removing barriers across Government and in wider society.
+Our forthcoming Green Paper is key, as is our national strategy for disabled people, in which we will explore other ways to offer greater support, such as advocacy, signposting and removing barriers across Government and in wider society.